brmdv/machine-malfunction-detection/README.md

 │   requirements.txt        :packages to install to run the program │   .gitignore              :specifies which files to ignore when pushing to the repository │__
-│  Data_Model_analysis      :directory contain all the main .ipynb that create the machine model that train test and creates a pickel files.
+│  notebooks      :directory contain all the main .ipynb that create the machine model that train test and creates a pickel files.
 │   │
 │   │ Fan_data_analysis     :notebook that contain data, Machine learning model, metric,statics, etc. fan.
 │   │ Pump_data_analysis    :notebook that contain data, Machine learning model, metric,statics, etc. pump.